MG-RAST/Retina/documentation/README.md

   <li><b>Data</b><br>Initial data to be present in the storage.
 See 'import_data' for details.</li>
   <li><b>SourceOrigin</b><br>The allowed source origin for trans-frame messaging.
 Default is '*'.</li>
   <li><b>TargetOrigin</b><br>The allowed target origin for trans-frame messaging.
 Default is '*'.</li>
+  <li><b>useDB</b><br>Boolean whether data should be loaded from indexedDB if available.
+If set to true the database name can be passed as parameter dbName.
+If this option is used, the function returns a promise which is fulfilled once the data is loaded.
+Default is false.</li>
+  <li><b>dbName</b><br>Name of the indexedDB database to load the data from.
+This option is only valid if useDB is set to true.
+Default is 'stm'.</li>
 </ul>

 <h3>add_repository(params)</h3>